 “For residential or outpatient treatment, participation for less than 90 days is of limited effectiveness, and treatment lasting significantly longer is recommended for maintaining positive outcomes.
 For methadone maintenance, 12 months is considered the minimum…” (National Institute on Drug Abuse).

-With a holistic approach to addiction treatment, The Treehouse rehab center will help to free your mind and spirit from the turmoils of addiction and everyday life.
+With a holistic approach to treatment, Vertava Health of Texas will help to free your mind and spirit from the turmoils of addiction and everyday life.
 Here you can make lifelong friends who will walk alongside you on the path of recovery.
 If you or someone you love is tired of addiction and what it’s done in your life, please reach out and contact us today.
 Recovery isn’t easy, but it can be simple—we can show you how.